eugenezimin/development-utilities/README.md

+Here's an updated README for your development-utilities repository:

+---

 # Development Utilities

-A collection of automation scripts and tools designed to streamline common tasks and system configuration on macOS.
+A curated collection of automation scripts, configuration tools, and utilities designed to streamline development workflows and system setup on macOS.

 ## Contents

+### System Configuration

+- **[initial-install](./initial-install/)** - Comprehensive shell script for bootstrapping a complete macOS development environment with Homebrew, Git configuration, Oh My Zsh, Powerlevel10k, and essential CLI tools

+- **[iterm2-config](./iterm2-config/)** - Pre-configured iTerm2 settings and profiles for a production-ready terminal experience, including hotkey window setup and theme configurations

+- **[nerd-fonts](./nerd-fonts/)** - Collection of patched programmer fonts with extended glyph support for powerline, devicons, and other terminal enhancements

+### Development Tools

+- **[git-cleaner](./git-cleaner/)** - Repository maintenance utility using BFG Repo-Cleaner for removing sensitive data, large files, and cleaning Git history

+### Productivity Scripts

-- calendar-cleaner - Python utility for filtering and managing ICS calendar files by date, removing old events while preserving calendar metadata
+- **[calendar-cleaner](./calendar-cleaner/)** - Python utility for filtering ICS calendar files by date, designed to manage large calendars and remove historical events while preserving metadata

-- initial-install - Shell script for bootstrapping a complete macOS development environment with package managers, CLI tools, and terminal configuration
+## Getting Started

+Each utility includes its own detailed documentation with installation instructions, usage examples, and troubleshooting guides.
+Navigate to the specific tool's directory and refer to its README file for complete information.

+## Requirements

+- macOS (Intel or Apple Silicon)
+- Python 3.6+ (for Python-based utilities)
+- Bash/Zsh shell (for shell scripts)
+- Specific tools may have additional prerequisites detailed in their respective READMEs.
 Each utility includes its own detailed documentation.
 See individual README files for specific usage instructions, requirements, and features.

+## License

+This repository is under MIT License if not specified directly by nested utility.
+See individual LICENSE files in each utility directory for specific licensing information.

+---

+**Last Updated**: November 2025